influxdata/flux/docs/SPEC.md

 There are two variants: one which takes a map of old column names to new column names, and one which takes a mapping function.
 If a column is renamed and is part of the group key, the column name in the group key will be updated.
-If a specified column is not present in a table an error will be thrown.

 Rename has the following properties: